Install MongoDB Enterprise Edition on Amazon Linux¶

 To completely remove MongoDB from a system, you must remove the MongoDB applications themselves, the configuration files, and any directories containing data and logs.
 The following section guides you through the necessary steps.

 This process will completely remove MongoDB, its configuration, and all databases.
 This process is not reversible, so ensure that all of your configuration and data is backed up before proceeding.

 Remove any MongoDB packages that you had previously installed.

-sudo yum erase $(rpm -qa | grep mongodb-enterprise)
+sudo yum erase $(sudo rpm -qa | grep mongodb-enterprise)

 Remove Data Directories.¶

 sudo rm -r /var/log/mongodb sudo rm -r /var/lib/mongo

 Localhost Binding by Default¶

 127.0.0.1, which binds to the localhost network interface.
 This

 clients that are running on the same machine.
 Remote clients will not be